-This part of the Remuneration Committee's report sets out the Remuneration policy which was subject to a binding vote at the 2014 Annual General Meeting.
+This part of the Remuneration Committee's report sets out the Remuneration policy which was determined by the Company's Remuneration Committee and was subject to a binding vote at the 2014 Annual General Meeting on 24 April 2014, which is effective for a period of up to three years.
 It is not subject to audit.
-The Remuneration policy, which was determined by the Company's Remuneration Committee, took effect from the close of the Annual General Meeting on 24 April 2014.
+The policy will be subject to a binding vote at the Annual General Meeting on 20 April 2017, and if approved it will be effective until no later than 20 April 2020.